pubnub/pubnub-mcp-server/resources/sdk_docs/dart_storage-and-playback.md

 Requires Message Persistence (enable in Admin Portal).

-Removes messages from a specific channel’s history.
+Removes messages from a channel’s history.

-Required setting:
-- In Admin Portal, enable “Delete-From-History” for your key.
-- Requires initialization with secret key.
+Required setting: Enable Delete-From-History for the key in Admin Portal.
+Requires initialization with secret key.

 ### Method(s)

+To deleteMessages() use:

 ```
 `1pubnub.delete()